Mindful nutrition based on the DHARMI® Method and the Five Elements

 Organization and Wellbeing

 When you have a clearer understanding of the importance of food and how to nurture yourself, you can organize your meals with great variety.
 Take into consideration your lifestyle and your schedule to plan your nutrition accordingly.

-Take the time to organize and prepare your meals, to sit and eat healthily; to chew and digest your meals.
+Take time for mindful nutrition: organize and prepare your meals, sit and eat healthily; chew and digest your meals.

 The quality of the ingredients and the quality of the space and environment in which you eat have a strong influence on your wellbeing.
 I notice that eating in noisy stressful environments can cause resistance in the body, which inhibits it from being receptive.
 While a natural, peaceful environment inspires my whole being to open, to welcome the food with a sense of nurturing.

 Have you noticed that when there is a good mood around the table, your digestion is usually better and you feel more nurtured than when you eat in a tight environment?

 The dedication you invest in your wellbeing, your choices, the way to cook and prepare your meals highly influences your health.
 If you don’t like to cook, maybe you would like to go and pick vegetables one day.
 Or you prepare the setup of a beautiful table to welcome a blissful nurturing experience.